 Girls Write Now stands in solidarity with the Black Lives Matter movement, and the intersectional coalition of artists, activists and organizations fighting for justice.
 For over two decades, we have dedicated our mission to breaking down the barriers of race and poverty to elevate the voices of girls and gender nonconforming youth who are too often not heard—or worse, silenced.

 When our young writers share their stories, they have the power to change minds, heal communities, and impact the world.
 Please join us in listening.

 Equipped with a better understanding of our disparate experiences, our actions will have the greatest impact:

-- We highlight a series of original writing and performances by Girls Write Now mentees on the topic of racial justice.
+- We are highlighting a series of original writing and performances by Girls Write Now mentees on the topic of racial justice.

-- We are planning a series of facilitated racial injustice workshops and support sessions that will be open to all youth.
+- We are conducting facilitated racial injustice workshops and support sessions, open to all youth.
 Mentees wrote community statements and dreamed of new worlds in our June 4th session.

-- Our June 5th Girls Write Now Live and Girls Write Now’s Graduation Week + Gala honor the lives tragically lost to racial violence.
+- We dedicated Girls Write Now Live and Girls Write Now’s Graduation Week + Gala to honoring the lives tragically lost to racial violence.

-- We revive Girls Write Now’s Diversity Committee, and invite you to help structure, participate in and lead this body.
+- We revived Girls Write Now’s Diversity Committee, and invite you to help structure, participate in and lead this body.